contributorshipcollaboration/contributorshipcollaboration.github.io/content/projects/tenzingclub.md

 description: Document and report your contributors' information with CRediT.
 ---

+_[tenzing](https://tenzing.club)_, a simple web app, is designed for research scholars.
+It helps manage project contributor info, and generates reports about team member contributions using
-_tenzing.club_, an easy-to-use web-based app, allows researchers to generate reports about the contribution of each team member on a project using CRediT, for insertion into their manuscripts and for publishers to potentially incorporate into article metadata.
+CRediT, for insertion into manuscripts, and for publishers to potentially incorporate into article metadata.

 [CRediT](http://credit.niso.org/) (Contributor Roles Taxonomy) is a taxonomy of 14 categories of contributions to scientific scholarly